OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/vrouter-cli-utilities-vnc.rst

 better understand the behavior that one sees in a compute node.

-This section describes the shell prompt utilities available for examining the state of the vRouter kernel module in TF.
+This section describes the shell prompt utilities available for examining the state of the vRouter kernel module in OpenSDN.

-The most useful commands for inspecting the Tungsten Fabric vRouter module are summarized in the following table.
+The most useful commands for inspecting the OpenSDN vRouter module are summarized in the following table.

 +---------------+-----------------------------------------------------+